HL7/fhir-exchange-routing-ig/input/pages/specification.md

 #### References to the service base URL in returned FHIR resources

-References to the destination's server in FHIR resources that it produces SHALL be consistent with the destination's single public FHIR service base address.
+References to the destination's server in FHIR resources that it produces SHALL equal the destination's single public FHIR service base address.

 For example, the Bundle.entry.fullUrl element for a resource on the destination's server SHALL contain the same FHIR service base address as the destination would publish in a public endpoint directory.